dotnet/orleans-docs/src/docs/tutorials_and_samples/tutorial_1.md

 title: Tutorial One
 ---

-# Tutorial One - Creating a Minimal Orleans Application
+# Getting started with Orleans

 This tutorial provides step by step instructions for creating a basic functioning Orleans application.
 It is designed to be self-contained and minimalistic, with the following traits: